ScaryPoppins/shelfie1/README.md

 "Student can create a RESTful API (DELETE endpoint)" </br>
 "Student can create a RESTful API (params)" </br>
 <strong>Step 2</strong> </br>
-"Student can use componentWillReceiveProps in their code" </br>
+"Student can use componentDidUpdate in their code" (This is a bonus competency!)</br>
 <strong>Step 3</strong> </br>
 "Student can create a RESTful API (PUT endpoint)" </br>